Step 2: Define goals and objectives

 What do I need to think about?

-In order to reach the goal there are a number of questions you will need to consider before you can start with the implementation of your survey.
-As an example, here are a few of the questions you will need answer to:
+In order to reach your goals, there are a number of questions you will need to consider before beginning your survey.
+Here are a few to get you started:

 - What do I need to know?

-- Who is going to answer the survey?
+- Who are the best people to answer the survey and why?